Fall Store Hours: Mon-Fri 9-6 (MST), Sat 10-4, Closed Sun. | 40 S Main St., Payson, UT 84651

 Why ride a slick?

 From the Schwalbe site: "Even in wet conditions, on a normal, smooth road, a slick tire actually provides better grip than a tire with a tread, because the contact area is larger."
 I found this to be true.
 Where slicks tend to fail is on loose dirt or sand because there is no rubber to dig in.
-If your ride consists of loose gravel and/or dirt paths then the kojaks aren't for you.
+If your ride consists of loose gravel and/or dirt paths then the Kojaks aren't for you.
 If you have nice paved roads then go for it.

 Durability

 Honestly, the durability and puncture resistance of the Kojaks are what worries me the most about leaving the Kojaks on my trike as my normal commute tires.
 Although the Kojaks have similar specs as the Marathon Racer tires, the Racers feel like they have a lot more rubber.
 The Kojaks are built with the Raceguard puncture protection belt.
-It is a protection belt made from india rubber and nylon fabric that protects well against penetration punctures and has only a minimal affect on weight and rolling resistance.
-Not as thornproof as kevlar, but when running at full psi it works well.
+It is a protection belt made from India rubber and nylon fabric that protects well against penetration punctures and has only a minimal affect on weight and rolling resistance.
+Not as thorn-proof as kevlar, but when running at full psi it works well.
 I haven't had a flat yet.

 Comfort